sindresorhus/Settings/readme.md

 import Preferences

 extension PreferencePaneIdentifier {
 	static let general = PreferencePaneIdentifier("general")
 	static let advanced = PreferencePaneIdentifier("advanced")
 }
 ```

 Second, create a couple of view controllers for the preference panes you want.
-The only difference from implementing a normal view controller is that you have to add the `Preferenceable` protocol and implement the `toolbarItemTitle` and `toolbarItemIcon` getters, as shown below.
+The only difference from implementing a normal view controller is that you have to add the `PreferencePane` protocol and implement the `preferencePaneIdentifier`, `toolbarItemTitle`, and `toolbarItemIcon` properties, as shown below.
+You can leave out `toolbarItemIcon` if you're using the `.segmentedControl` style.

 `GeneralPreferenceViewController.swift`